Brandenburgers: Nachtigall and Roland Battalions

-The Battalion was set up by the Abwehr and organized by Richard Yary of the OUN(b) in March 1941, prior the German invasion to Soviet Union.
-Approximately 350 Bandera's OUN followers were trained at the Abwehr training centre at the Seibersdorf under command of the former Poland Army major Yevhen Pobiguschiy.
+The battalion was set up by the Abwehr and organized by Richard Yary of the OUN(b) in March 1941, before the German invasion of the Soviet Union.
+Approximately 350 Bandera OUN followers were trained at the Abwehr training centre at the Seibersdorf under the command of the former Poland Army major Yevhen Pobiguschiy.
 In Germany, in November 1941 the Ukrainian personnel of the Legion were reorganized into the 201st Schutzmannschaft Battalion.
-It numbered 650 persons which served for one year at Belarus before disbanding.
-Many of its members, especially the commanding officers, went on to the Ukrainian Insurgent Army and 14 of its members joined 14th Waffen Grenadier Division of the SS (1st Galician) SS-Freiwilligen-Schützen-Division Galizien in spring 1943.
+It numbered 650 persons and served for one year in Belarus before disbanding.
+Many of its members, especially the commanding officers, went on to the Ukrainian Insurgent Army, and 14 of its members joined 14th Waffen Grenadier Division of the SS (1st Galician) SS-Freiwilligen-Schützen-Division Galizien in spring 1943.